Family Holidays ~ Sometimes They Are A Disaster

 I slid into my seat at the table and waited for everyone else to come.
 Sweat already beading on my forehead.
 I shifted my hands underneath my legs since I could feel the fresh upholstery giving way.

 My brother slipped into a chair across the table, put his napkin in his lap.
 Then, studied his plate.

 Mother could take the critiques.

-I glugged water in an attempt to act collected.
+I glugged water in an attempt to act calm and collected.

 I kept hearing Mother say, “I cooked the filets for hours… marinated them for days.”